ListerLab/HOME/README.md

 This parameter is used if you want to parallel the code by single chromosome.
 The default is False, so the code will be parallel for all chromosomes.
 It should be used with huge chromosomes for example in case of non-CG DMR prediction for mammalian genome.
 If the genome size is small it is adviced not to use it.

+**Parameter –ns**

+This parameter is used if you want to use selected number of samples from your sample input file.
+The default is False, so the code will be use all the samples in the sample input file.
+It allows you to have as many samples as you want in your input file but control the number of samples to use for DMR calling.

+**Parameter –sp**

+This parameter is used if you want to select the samples from anywhere in your sample input file.
+This parameter is used along with ** ns** parameter.
+The default is False, so the code will start from the 1st sample in the sample input file.
+It allows you to have as many samples as you want in your input file but control the samples to use for DMR calling.

+**Parameter –BSSeeker2**

+This parameter is used if you want to provide CGmap file directly.
+The default is False, so the code will require the files in the input format mentioned above.
+If the user have methyaltion output files from BSSeeker2, it can be provided directly.

 **Output format**

-HOME-pairwise output two files filtered and unfiltered files.
 The output format is:

 ```
 chr	start	end	status	numC	mean_meth1	mean_meth2	delta	Avg_coverage1	Avg_coverage2	len
 ```

 Here, status refers to state of DMR (hyper/hypo).
 Mean_meth1 and mean_meth2 refers to mean methylation level for sample1 and 2 respectively.
 Delta refers to the difference in mean methylation level for two samples.
 Avg_coverage1 and avg_covereage2 gives the mean coverage for both samples.

-The filtered output file is generated from the unfiltered file based on parameter mc, d and ml.

 **DMR detection for more than two groups: time series**

 ```
-HOME-timeseries 	-t [CG/CHG/CHH/CHN/CNN]	-i [fullsamplepaths]		–nr [number of replicates for each sample]		-o [output_directorypath]
+HOME-timeseries 	-t [CG/CHG/CHH/CHN/CNN]	-i [fullsamplepaths]		-o [output_directorypath]
 ```
 Example:

 ```
-HOME-timeseries 	-t CG 	-i ./testcase/CG/sample1_rep1.txt    ./testcase/CG/sample1_rep2.txt ./testcase/CG/sample2_rep1.txt   ./testcase/CG/sample2_rep2.txt    ./testcase/CG/sample3_rep1.txt ./testcase/CG/sample3_rep2.txt 	–nr  2 2 2 	–o /outputpath
+HOME-timeseries 	-t CG 	-i ./testcase/sample_file_CG.tsv	–o /outputpath
 ```
 Required arguments:

 ```
 -t  --type	            type of DMRs (CG /CHH/CHG/CHN/CNN)

--i  --samplepaths     	path of samples (separated by space)

--nr --numofrep	        number of replicates for each sample (separated by space)
+-i --samplefilepath Sample file containing sample names and sample path; the file should be tab seperated

 -o  –-outputpath 		    path to the output directory
 ```